wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 5. Click **Execute**.

     Check the **Server Response** section.
-You will have received a successful response with the `200` response code.
+On successful invocation, you will receive the `200` HTTP code.

 Similarly, you can expand and try out the **GET** and **DELETE** methods.

 ### Step 1.4: Publish the REST API

-In the previous step, you tested the `readingList` REST API and found that it works as expected.
-Therefore, let's publish it and make it available for applications to consume.
+Now that your API is tested, let's publish it and make it available for applications to consume.

 #### Step 1.4.1: Update the CORS configuration

-The application developer in this scenario calls the API from a different domain (i.e., Vercel).
+The application developer in this scenario calls the API from a different domain to Choreo (i.e., Vercel).
 By default, web browsers block these calls for security reasons.
-To enable the application to call the API, follow the steps given below:
+To enable the application to call the API, update the CORS configuration as follows:

 1. In the left pane, click **Manage**.